 Over time, you might have refined and mulled over this checklist to the point where you could tell in a heartbeat when somebody was Trouble.

-Does this sound familiar?
-If it does, you know the value of creating negative or exclusionary buyer personas.
+Can you already see the analogous attributes in business?
+If so, you know the value of creating negative or exclusionary buyer personas.

 Everything You (Don't) Want